 Can Snails Bite?

 Snails generally do not bite humans in the way we think of bites from animals like insects or mammals.
 Most snails are herbivores or detritivores, feeding on plants, algae, or decaying matter.
-Their mouths have a structure called a radula, which is like a tiny, rough tongue with rows of microscopic teeth.
-The radula is used to scrape or cut food, not to attack or bite for defense.
-That said, a few things to note:

-Accidental pinches – If a large snail, like a giant African land snail, crawls on your skin, it might scrape you with its radula.
+Snails don’t bite in a harmful or predatory way, but a scratch from the radula is possible, mostly for large species.
+If a large snail, like a giant African land snail, crawls on your skin, it might scrape you with its radula.
 This could feel scratchy or slightly irritating, but it’s not a venomous bite.

-Do Snails Bite?
+Do Snails Bite Humans?

 If someone feels like a snail “bit” them, it’s almost certainly a perception rather than an actual bite, because snails don’t actively bite humans.
 Here are the main reasons this sensation might occur: